14paxton/14paxton.github.io/ReactNotes/Mat-Table.md

 />
 ```

-## prop options to header from customize component
+## prop options to header from a customize component

 ![image5](https://user-images.githubusercontent.com/26972590/188926053-d48bcf30-3a9a-4d64-8a73-24c569724eeb.png)